tmssd/kb/docs/Dev/Prg/IDE/VSCode/index.md

 Alternately, just go to the Extensions, show installed extensions, and install those on your target installation.
 For me, copying the extensions worked just fine, but it may be extension-specific, particularly if moving between platforms, depending on what the extension does.

-%APPDATA%\Code, %USERPROFILE%\.vscode\extensions <- use these in Windows so you don't have to type the username in the path back and forth
+`%APPDATA%\Code`, `%USERPROFILE%\.vscode\extensions` <- use these in Windows so you don't have to type the username in the path back and forth